Cloud Storage Comparison – The Best Cloud Services

 The cloud storage pioneer Dropbox only offers 2 GB of free storage, but is still very popular, mostly due to its very good usability and because you can earn additional storage space with referrals.
 Files can be stored and shared easily.
 You can get 2 TB of storage space for $9.99 per month.
 Dropbox claims to be market-leading in synchronization: This feature makes the usage of the cloud fast and easy.
 With the pro-version, Dropbox synchronizes every picture that you take with your smartphone automatically to your cloud, as long as you have an internet connection.

-In the free-, as well as the pro-version, data on your computer will be synchronized automatically so they are always available.
+In the free-, as well as the pro-version, data on your computer will be synchronized automatically, so they are always available.
 On your mobile device, you can choose which files you want to synchronize.
-Otherwise your phone’s memory could be used up pretty quick.
+Otherwise, your phone’s memory could be used up pretty quick.
 If you are mostly storing text files, the free storage of Dropbox will most likely be enough.
 Dropbox also uses a distinction between the source of a synchronization to determine the maximum file size.
 Without making use of the Dropbox client or app, the file size is limited to 10 GB – however, there is no such limitation when the client or app is being used to synchronize a file.

 In combination with a secure zero knowledge end-to-end encryption, with an encryption software like Boxcryptor, Dropbox is our favorite for the private use of the cloud.

 The interface used by the Boxcryptor Apps for iOS and Android allows uploading files up to 350 GB in size.
 If you upload directly to dropbox.com you can only put files up to 50 GB into the Dropbox cloud.
+A small restriction is the limit of three devices that can be connected to Dropbox at the same time.
+However, this should hardly lead to problems in everyday life, since you can connect one smartphone, one tablet and one computer to Dropbox per account, for example.

 Where does the Dropbox Cloud have its server locations?